Shelly Hoekstra

 The distinctive mental states we all possess have unique brainwave frequencies that can by identified with EEG (electroencephalogram) imaging.
 By using frequencies of the same wavelength, we can then induce these states for deep meditation, sleep, and various healing purposes.

 Sound frequencies are identified by their wavelengths, or hertz, and can be used on their own, or blended seamlessly with music.
-The boundaries of brainwave lengths overlap to some degree so there is some discrepancy in the specific boundaries between them.
+The boundaries of brainwave lengths overlap to some degree so there is some discrepancy in the definitive borders of each mental state.
 They are listed below from fastest to slowest:

 Gamma (30 - 80 Hz)